khanhicetea/today-i-learned/http/ab-failed-responses.md

 ## ab failed responses

-When benchmarking a HTTP application server using `ab` tool, you shouldn't care about how many requests per second, but percentage of Success responses.
+When benchmarking a HTTP application server using `ab` tool, you shouldn't only care about how many requests per second, but percentage of Success responses.

 A notice that you must have the same content-length in responses, because `ab` tool will assume response having different content-length from `Document Length` (in ab result) is failed response.

 **Example**

+Webserver using Flask

 ```python
 from flask import Flask